BielUsal/PhysicsNotes/Physics/Classical Mechanics/2nd Semester/Lagrangian and Hamiltonian Dynamics.md

 ## The Basics

 To even talk about mechanics at all, we need a starting point.
-This could be D!Alambert's principle, it could be Hamilton's principle, or it could even be Newton's Law.
+This could be D'Alambert's principle, it could be Hamilton's principle, or it could even be Newton's Law.
 We will chose the latter, just so we can start without huge leaps in formalism:

 $$\vec{F} = \dot{\vec{p}}$$